AllenNeuralDynamics/aind-ephys-pipeline-kilosort25/README.md

     -resume
 ```

+> [!IMPORTANT]
-You should change the `--partition` parameter to match the partition you want to use on your cluster and point to the correct paths and parameters.
+> You should change the `--partition` parameter to match the partition you want to use on your cluster.
+> The same partition should be also indicated as the `queue` argument in the `pipeline/nextflow_slurm.config` file!

 Then, you can submit the script to the cluster with: